22080331/REPORT--GROUP-9/README.md

   + States at the bottom of the list, such as Goa, Sikkim, and Tamil Nadu have only 8 to 12 orders, indicating a much lower consumption level than the leading states.

-=> Overall, Maharashtra and Madhya Pradesh are the two states with the most active online ordering activity, while other states have significant variations in the number of orders.
+## Overall, Maharashtra and Madhya Pradesh are the two states with the most active online ordering activity, while other states have
+  significant variations in the number of orders.

-The large difference in the number of online orders between states in India is a common phenomenon and has many factors influencing it, specifically:
+### The large difference in the number of online orders between states in India is a common phenomenon and has many factors influencing it, specifically:

--Socio-economic factors:
+- #### Socio-economic factors:

   +  Level of economic development: States with more developed economies and higher per capita income often have higher consumption demand, including online consumption.